aabbtree77/twinpeekz/README.md

 There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
 For now, let's consider Nim over Go:

-* Faster closer to the metal runtime.
+* Fast close to the metal runtime.
 Notably, [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

 * Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSL.

 * Less clutter with pointers.
 Go uses const, var, *, & and unsafe.Pointer to interface with C. We do not know what and when escapes to the heap and * infects everything.
 Nim has const, let, var separated from ref, new and [] (GC heap stuff), with ptr and addr to handle C. The ref/ptr mess is very explicit and avoidable in Nim, unlike Go.

 * To be fair, Nim lacks solid sum types/ADTs and the "less is more" philosophy.
+Let's hope the complexity is gradual.

 * Let's avoid nonsequential code execution.